 If there is one thing a movie can do, other than entertain, it is to make you wish you could visit some of the stunning locations used in the film.
-Film can open your eyes to completely new worlds, and show regions, cities and buildings that you never even imagined existed.
-Travelling to such locations is certainly an indulgent way to treat your inner geek.
+The film can open your eyes to completely new worlds, and show regions, cities, and buildings that you never even imagined existed.
+Traveling to such locations is certainly an indulgent way to treat your inner geek.

 Film locations with an edge